|

 for the facts and figures found in the old church records.
 He

-was born on Saturday, January 27, 1838 in the tiny German
+was born on Saturday, January 27, 1838 in the tiny village of

 Gross Wokern in the province of Mecklenburg-Schwerin in northern